Two sided ergodic singular control and mean field game for diffusions: Mean-field Game Problem

-for some $A<a_0$. \\ First, observe that, the inequality can be rewritten as:
+for some $A<a_0$.
+First, observe that the inequality can be rewritten as

 Furthermore, due to the nature of the multiplicative cost, the points $x_i^y,i=1,2$ defined in \eqref{A:Assumptions2} can be taken all equal to $x_i^0$ for each $i$ respectively.
 Thus, for $A$ negative enough, both integrands are always negative and tend to $-\infty$ when $A \rightarrow -\infty$.

-Finally, for the uniqueness, condition $(C_2)$ implies that the map defined in $(-\infty,a_0]$: is monotone, thus concluding that the root of this map is unique. \end{proof}
+Finally, for the uniqueness, condition $(C_2)$ implies that the map defined in $(-\infty,a_0]$:

-In the particular case of a diffusion without drift, the conditions of the previous proposition are satisfied under the following simple conditions.

-\begin{corollary} If the cost function $c(x,y)=h(x)g(y)$, both $h$ and $g$ positive, $h$ is unbounded, convex and with minimum at zero and the process has no drift then: